 This recipe for teriyaki beef stir fry is tender slices of beef sauteed with a variety of colorful vegetables, all coated in a quick and easy homemade teriyaki sauce.
+A restaurant quality meal in the comfort of your own home!

 Stir fry: in my opinion it’s one of the easiest and quickest dinner options around.
 I love the versatility and it’s often a healthy dinner option which is always a huge bonus.
 Why would you ever want to order take out when you could whip up this teriyaki beef stir fry in about 20 minutes?

 Let’s talk about the meat first – I used thinly sliced flank steak in this teriyaki beef stir fry, but sirloin or another tender cut would work well too.
 I cook the vegetables first, in this case I used broccoli and various colors of bell peppers, but you can easily substitute your family’s favorites.
 After the vegetables are cooked, they come out of the pan and the beef goes in – make sure your pan is very hot to get a nice sear on the meat.
-The final step is the homemade teriyaki sauce, which is surprisingly easy to make.
-Just a few ingredients and a few minutes on the stove and you’ve got teriyaki sauce that tastes like it came from a restaurant!

 I add a garnish of sliced green onions and sesame seeds, but you can skip that if you’re pressed for time or don’t have those items on hand.
 Even my kids love this teriyaki beef stir fry, that salty, sweet and savory combination just can’t be beat.
 When you begin cooking the vegetables, start a pot of rice at the same time and dinner will be ready in less than 30 minutes.
 And you won’t even have to call the take out delivery guy!
 Not to mention this version is so much healthier – how can you argue with that?